How to Make a Women’s History Slideshow in After Effects

 3. Make Your Timeline

 I’m using three dates from my timeline earlier in the article, to create some slides as examples.
-Here’s how the first (or slide) on the template looks as standard:
+Here’s how the first scene (or slide) on the template looks as standard:

 timeline slide defaulttimeline slide defaulttimeline slide default